-This course focuses on the rigorous study and engagement of close readings of various genres including fiction, drama, poetry, and nonfiction.
-Students respond accordingly to the readings through written reflection and class discussion as they explore key concepts and more complex themes.
-Students will prepare critical and creative papers as they engage in scholarly research intended to continue the development of writing style, vocabulary, and voice throughout the course.
+English 12 focuses on the rigorous study and engagement of close readings of various genres including fiction, drama, poetry, and/or nonfiction from American, British, and World Literature.
+Students respond accordingly to the readings through written reflection, argumentative writing, and class discussion as they explore key concepts and more complex themes - examining contemporary issues through text.
+Students will prepare critical and creative papers as they engage in scholarly research - source citation and commentary - intended to continue the development of writing style, vocabulary, grammar skills, and voice throughout the course.